0xPoly/Hacking-Team-Sweeper/README.md

 Step 2: Detection
 --------------
 Once we know what to look for, writing native scripts (powershell, bash, etc) for each of the three major OSes should be straight forward.
+Additionally, the information found in step 1 should also be useful to extending tools such as [detekt](https://github.com/botherder/detekt).

 Step 3: Preservation
 --------------